vectorgrp/vector-vscode-vcast/README.md

 - "Show Report on Execute" will show the HTML test report in after each VectorCAST test run.
 - "Decorate Explorer Tree" will add a VC in the right margin of the file explorer tree for those files that have VectorCAST coverage.
 - "Unit Test Location" controls where the extension stores unit test new unit test artifacts.
-- "Verbose Logging" will add more detailed messages to the VectorCAST Test Explorer message pane
+- "Verbose Logging" will add more detailed messages to the VectorCAST Test Explorer message panel

 ## Known Issues

-- If a VectorCAST configuration file (CCAST\_.CFG) does not exist in the directory chosen via the "Unit Test Location" extension option, we default to the GNU compiler.
+- If a VectorCAST configuration file (CCAST_.CFG) does not exist in the directory chosen via the "Unit Test Location" extension option, we default to the GNU compiler.
   If you are not using GNU, you must use VectorCAST to create a configuration file, before building a new environment
 - Debugging is only supported for GNU compilers
 - LSE features for Class Instances have not yet been implemented
 - LSE features for TEST.FLOW have not been implemented
-- Deleting a test does not remove the TC annotations in the File Explorer pane
+- Deleting a test does not remove the TC annotations in the File Explorer view

 ## Contributing